 What’s The Role Of The HOA Board?

 The HOA board plays a pivotal role in the smooth functioning of a community.
-Comprised of elected members (usually residents of the community), the board oversees the management of the community, ensuring rules are followed and maintenance is handled.
-They work closely with property management companies, decide on the annual budget, handle disputes, and set community standards.
-The board is also responsible for ensuring the community’s reserve funds are well-maintained and that the HOA’s financial health is stable.
+Comprised of elected members (usually residents of the community), the board oversees the management of the community, ensures rules are followed, handles maintenance, and balances the budget.
+They work closely with property management companies, plan out the budget based on upcoming expenses, handle disputes, and set community standards.

 Are Property Taxes Different For Condos vs Townhomes?

-Property taxes are usually determined by local municipalities based on the assessed value of a property.
+Property taxes are determined by local municipalities based on the assessed value of a property.
 While the method of assessment can vary, condos might have slightly lower property taxes than townhouses since they don’t always include land ownership.
 However, the amenities, location, and overall value of the community can influence these rates.
-Always consult with local tax assessors or real estate experts, like JVM Lending, to understand the specifics.
+Consult with our expert team at JVM Lending, to understand the specific property tax bills for a specific home or community.

 Thinking About Buying A Condo Or A Townhome?

-The intricate world of real estate can sometimes feel overwhelming, especially when deciding between a condo and a townhome.
-Both offer unique benefits, and the distinctions, while subtle, can impact your long-term satisfaction.
+The intricate world of real estate can sometimes feel overwhelming, especially when learning the subtle nuance between a condo and a townhome.
 This is where JVM Lending shines.
-With our unparalleled expertise and deep commitment to serving our clients, we not only clarify the muddied waters of property decisions but also provide tailored advice, ensuring your choice aligns perfectly with your life goals and aspirations.
+With our unparalleled expertise and deep commitment to serving our clients, we not only clarify the muddied waters of property decisions but also provide tailored advice as you advance your home search to ensure your choice aligns with your life goals.
 When it comes to making an informed decision on condos vs. townhomes, you’re not alone—JVM Lending’s team of experts are available to help you navigate the ins and outs